 Myth #7: OTT marketing isn’t established enough right now.

 Some advertisers may feel like OTT marketing is an opportunity for tomorrow.
-But it’s not TV manufacturers that signify what, when, and how much we watch.
+But TV manufacturers don’t signify what, when, and how much we watch.
 Rather, modern individuals define the vector of media consumption and technology development.

-A study by the Pew Research Center reveals that 45% of the next generations are online almost constantly.
-For the majority of us, that means streaming video content through our internet-connected TV devices onto our home screens.
+A study by the Pew Research Center reveals that 45% of the next generation are online almost constantly.
+For the majority of us, that means streaming video content through our Internet-connected TV devices onto our home screens.

 168 million Americans use connected TV.